 Being a small town, Pine Apple does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Pine Apple who are college-educated is close to the national average for all communities of 21.84%: 19.86% of the adults in Pine Apple have a bachelor's degree or advanced degree.
+The education level of Pine Apple citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.27% of adults 25 and older in Pine Apple have a college degree.

 Pine Apple is a somewhat ethnically-diverse town.
 The people who call Pine Apple home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pine Apple residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pine Apple include German, Scots-Irish, English, French, and Irish.
+Important ancestries of people in Pine Apple include German, Irish, Scots-Irish, English, and French.

 The most common language spoken in Pine Apple is English.
 Other important languages spoken here include Native American languages and Italian.